 Attendance and participation: Three or more unexcused absences from class will result in lowering of final grade.
 It is essential that students come to class well prepared and participate fully in class discussions.
 Homework: Each student will receive a grade, when appropriate, for homework.
 Students are responsible for making up work that is missed due to excused absence.
 The work to be made up must be handed in the day the student returns to class.
 Written homework will be collected at the beginning of class.
-Quizzes: There will be regular written quizzes.
+Quizzes: There will be four written quizzes.
 No books, notes, etc. will be permitted during any quiz.
-Weekly Media Discussions on e-class: Every week you will be given an assignment to watch, for instance, a Ukrainian commercial, or a brief news report, or a TV show and write 3-4 sentences about them (detailed guidelines on e-class).
+Oral reports/Presentations: Students are responsible for 2 presentations on topics of students' interest: (7 min + 3 min discussion each).
+Each presentation needs to include: presentation of new vocabulary (prior to your presentation), presentation of material, questions for discussion (an interesting discussion!).
+More information is on e-class.
+Summaries/Comments on presentations (towards daily grade): Following each presentation (excluding own) each student will write 3-4 sentences commenting on a presentation by other students (detailed guidelines on e-class).
+These summaries are written/posted on e-class forum.
 REQUIRED NOTES: